 Answering the questions above will lead you to your decision – to containerize or not to containerize!
 If you agree, the next step would be to figure out how to get on-board with containerization…

 I hope this post was useful and answered some questions you may have related to containerizing traditional applications as well as the advantages of containerization.
-If you want to learn more about when and how to containerize traditional applications, download our ebook: Containerizing Traditional Applications.
+If you want to learn more about when and how to containerize traditional applications, download our complimentary ebook: Containerizing Traditional Applications.
 Also, feel free to check-out our datasheet on Enterprise-wide Kubernetes and containerization as a service.